illiptic/styled-components-demo/docs/article.md

 Module is automatically followed by the architecture of styled-components, since the styles are attached to components directly, rather than described in external files.
 Each styled component that you write will be its own module, basically.
 You can really write your styling code without worrying about side-effects.

 State will be rules you define within your components as variable rules.
 You simply define a function to interpolate values of your css attributes.
 If using a UI framework, you might have useful classes to add to your components as well.
+You will probably also have css pseudo-selector rules, like hover, focus, etc.

-The theme can simply be interpolated like the state within your components.
+The theme can simply be interpolated within your components.
 It is a good idea to define your theme as a set of variables to be used throughout your application.
 You can even derive colors programmatically (using a library, or manually), for instance to handle contrasts and highlights.
 Remember that you have the full power of a programming language at your disposal!

 ## Bring them together for a solution
 So what does a React app look like with clearly split components?
 It’s important to keep them together, for an easier navigation experience; We don’t want to organise them by type (presentation vs logic), but rather by functionality.

-Thus, we’ll have a “general” folder for all the generic components (buttons and such).
+Thus, we’ll have a folder for all the generic components (buttons and such).
 The others should be organised depending on the project and its functionalities.
 For instance, if we have user management features, we should put all the components specific to that feature in a “users” folder, for instance.

 To apply styled-components Container/Presentation architecture to a SMACSS approach, we need an extra type of component: Structural.
-We end up with three kinds of components; styled, structural, and controller.
+We end up with three kinds of components; styled, structural, and container.
 Since styled-components decorate a tag (or component), we need this third type of component to structure the dom.
-In some cases it might be possible to allow a logic component to handle the structure of sub-components, but when the dom structure becomes complex and is required for visual purposes, it’s best to separate them.
+In some cases it might be possible to allow a container component to handle the structure of sub-components, but when the dom structure becomes complex and is required for visual purposes, it’s best to separate them.
 A good example is a table, where the dom typically gets quite verbose.

 ## Example project
 Let’s build a small app that displays recipes, to illustrate these principles.
 We can start building a Recipes component.
 The parent component will be a controller.
 It will handle the state, in this case the list of recipes.
 It will also call an API function to fetch the data.